ORMYLIA SHOP

 The Ormylia Shop in Athens was conceived as a contemporary retail and cultural environment, translating the ethos of the monastery into an urban spatial experience.
 Rather than forming a literal reference to monastic architecture, the project was developed as an abstracted microcosm of the monastery — a distilled spatial memory shaped through materiality, light, proportion and atmosphere.

 Studio Vourli led the creative direction and interior architecture of the space, drawing references from the Katholikon, the Archontariki and the wider built and natural environment of the monastery.
-These references were reinterpreted through a restrained contemporary language, allowing the shop to carry the emotional and sensory imprint of Ormylia without becoming decorative or nostalgic.
+Colours, textures, proportions and material references were reinterpreted through a restrained contemporary language, informing the architecture, bespoke elements, lighting and display.

 Client